-The Fairfield County 4-H Shooting Sports Program is offered as a county-wide club to youth, age 9 and older, as of January 1st.
+The Fairfield County 4-H Shooting Sports Program is offered as a county-wide club to youth.
 Due to safety, club size is limited to ensure a proper advisor/member ratio.
-This club organizes in December.
-If you are interested in this type of project experience, email fcss.4H@gmail.com for more information.
+This club organizes in January.
+If you are interested in this type of project experience, email amy.jo.menke@gmail.com for more information.
 Adults are also welcome to inquire about assisting as volunteer advisors with this exciting program.
-Currently, we have certified instructors available for Archery, Rifle and Shotgun.
+Currently, we have certified instructors available for Archery, Rifle, Shotgun, and Living History.